 Performs building checks to ensure doors are locked, windows closed, and lights turned on or off as appropriate.

 Provides security for special University events; provide security escort for students and employees.

-Provides assistance to the Community Relations Programs Unit as assigned.
+Assists the Community Relations Programs Unit as assigned.

-Complies with the policies and procedures as set forth by the University and Campus Police
+Complies with the policies and procedures as set forth by the University and Campus Police.

 Maintains annually, a satisfactorily completion of all training required by P.O.S.T.